-Students who have earned their bachelor's degree with less than 120 undergraduate credits can be given conditional admission to the MIS program, provided they enroll in and successfully complete the Pre-MIS courses.
+Students who have earned their Bachelor's degree with less than 120 undergraduate credits can be given conditional admission to the MIS program, provided they enroll in and successfully complete the Pre-MIS courses.
 Successful completion of the Pre-MIS courses will allow these students to complete the undergraduate credit requirement of 120, and enter into the MIS program.

-The following courses represent Pre-MIS program requirements.
-If a Pre-MIS Core course has been completed in prior study, students can select alternative courses from the Pre-MIS Electives to fulfill the credit requirements.
-If none of the Pre-MIS Electives is an option, then student may take other BCS courses with the approval of the Dean.
+The courses below represent Pre-MIS program requirements.
+If a Pre-MIS Core course has been completed in prior study, students can select alternative courses from the Pre-MIS elective courses to fulfill the credit requirements.
+If none of the Pre-MIS electives courses are an option for substitution, the student may take other BCS courses with the approval of the Dean to satisfy this requirement.